markjprice/cs12dotnet8/docs/errata/improvements.md

 I will also add a note to tell readers that in *Chapter 4* they will learn how to write a function to control the culture so that they can see (1) US English by default, (2) local computer culture, (3) a specified culture.
 Hopefully this improvement will be the best of all worlds.

+# Page 127 - Pattern matching with the if statement

+I will rewrite this section to add a second example and mention that I will use this technique in later chapters.
+See also [Using is to check a type](#page-353---using-is-to-check-a-type).

 # Page 131 - Pattern matching with the switch statement

 > Thanks to Yousef Imran who raised this issue via email.